Embleton, Western Australia: Demographics

 Embleton's population at the 2016 census was 3,167.
 This is an increase on the 2,737 recorded at the 2011 census, 2,434 recorded at the 2006 census, and 2,404 recorded at the 2001 census.
 49.6% of residents are male and 50.4% are female.
 The median age is 37 years, just above the Western Australian average of 36.
 Out of the suburb's 1,309 dwellings, 1,140 were occupied and 169 were unoccupied.
 Out of the occupied dwellings, 996 were detached houses, 129 were semi-detached, 3 were apartments or flats and 3 were another type.
 288 were owned outright, 436 were owned with a mortgage, 379 were rented and 35 were another type or not stated.

 The median weekly household income was $1,542, which is close to the median weekly household income of Western Australia, which is $1,595.
 Major industries that residents worked in were cafes and restaurants (3.5%), hospitals (3.5%), state government administration (2.4%), other social assistance services (2.0%) and primary education (2.0%).

 The population of Embleton is predominantly Australian born, with 53.2% of residents born in Australia.
 The next-most-common birthplaces are England (5.6%), Vietnam (3.6%), Philippines (3.0%), China (2.9%) and New Zealand (2.5%).
 28.4% of residents had both parent born in Australia, and 51.0% had neither parents born in Australia.

 Parks and amenities

 Located in Embleton is Bayswater Waves, the City of Bayswater's aquatic centre.
 It has several indoor and outdoor pools, including Western Australia's only wave pool.
 It also has a crèche, health club, and hydrotherapy area.
 Next to Bayswater Waves is Broun Park.
-Embleton Golf Course is a 9-hole golf course owned by the City of Bayswater and operated by Golf Oracle Pty Ltd. Wotton Reserve is on the corner of Embleton Avenue and Broun Avenue.
+Embleton Golf Course is a 9-hole golf course owned by the City of Bayswater and operated by Golf Oracle.
+Wotton Reserve is on the corner of Embleton Avenue and Broun Avenue.
 It has several soccer pitches and a skate park.

 Other minor parks are spread throughout the suburb, including Feredy Reserve, McKenzie Reserve and Ockley Square Reserve.
 The portion of Embleton used as public open space is less than the 10% recommended by the state government's liveable neighbourhoods policy.